-In reality, though, choosing between helpdesk and onsite tech support shouldn’t be an either-or proposition.
+In reality, though, choosing between onsite IT vs. remote helpdesk shouldn’t be an either-or proposition.
 The two modes of support are complementary to each other, and accordingly the best IT solutions offer both.
 Most managed service providers offer a helpdesk for employees to call into and regular onsite support where appropriate (either on-demand or via scheduled check-ins).

 Looking for an IT solution for your nonprofit?
 Get in touch with us.
 At Community IT Innovators, we’ve been exclusively serving nonprofits for over 25 years.